Bluewings

 Floral Formula & Features

-Bilaterally symmetrical (zygomorphic), bisexual, 5 fused sepals, 5 fused petals forming two-lipped corolla, 4 stamens in 2 pairs (didynamous), 2 fused carpels with superior ovary
+Bilaterally symmetrical (zygomorphic), bisexual, 5 fused sepals, 5 fused petals forming two-lipped corolla, 4 stamens in 2 pairs (didynamous), 2 fused carpels with superior ovary.
+Filaments of stamens curve and touch at tips, resembling a wishbone

-- Thrives in partial to full shade with 2-4 hours of morning sun or bright filtered light.
-One of few annuals that blooms well in shade.
-Prefers consistently moist, well-drained soil rich in organic matter.
-Heat and humidity tolerant
+- Growing Requirements: Partial to full shade (2-4 hours morning sun); consistently moist, well-draining soil rich in organic matter.
+Heat and humidity tolerant (annual).

 Names in Different Languages